telefonicaid/fiware-glancesync/scripts/support/create_ge_images/README.rst

   automatically.

 The script ``locate_images.py`` can be helpful.
 It shows a list of the images with its name, nid and type.
-It is also useful to see what NIDs are in use, if a new one must be used.
+It is also useful to see what NIDs are in use.

 To publish the image, the script ``publish_image.py`` can be used.
 The following order is used to publish the image *myimage*, that replaces an image already